OpenTermsArchive/dating-declarations/README.md

 ## License

 The code in this repository is distributed under the GNU Affero General Public Licence (AGPL) v3.0.
-You need to attribute the resulting works to Open Terms Archive with contributions from HestiaLabs for the [Dating Privacy collective](https://dating-privacy.hestialabs.org/en/).
+You need to attribute the resulting works to Open Terms Archive with contributions from the [Dating Privacy collective](https://dating-privacy.hestialabs.org/en/).